Halo Terms and Conditions

 13. What is a Home Tech Expert?
 Working in partnership with Enjoy and Qube, our Home Tech Experts are trained to install, repair and optimise BT products and services (e.g. Smart Hub 2, BT TV, My BT app, Complete Wi-Fi, BT master phone socket) whilst visiting you at home.
 Our Home Tech Experts can also connect non-BT devices to the BT Smart Hub over Wi-Fi.
 Home Tech Experts will provide advice on the full range BT’s products and services, some of which you may choose to purchase during the visit.

 14. When can I request a visit from a Home Tech Expert?
-Our experts will come to you at home – whether you need a hand setting up a new service or fixing a problem.
+Our experts will come to you at home – whether you need a hand setting up, or optimising a new service or fixing a problem.

 · When you regrade to Halo 2